Do Macs save companies time and money?

 Tully said all the pieces aren’t in place yet, though, especially for offices whose workflows leverage Microsoft technology extensively.
 Group scheduling managed using Microsoft’s Exchange Server is a stumbling block, for example — something that Tully hopes will be abated when Microsoft delivers a

-to its updated Entourage X software, scheduled for release this summer.
+recently promised update to its updated Entourage X software, scheduled for release this summer.

 The Xserve is a serious piece of server hardware, said Tully, noting that once they go over the specifications of the Xserve and its RAID system with technically-minded clients, they’re invariably impressed by the machines’ feature set, throughput and capabilities.